Doreen was referred to St Austell Healthcare Social Prescribing and now wants to tell her story about how they helped her improve her lifestyle!

 “I injured my right side, broke my ankle and was in hospital for 10 to 12 weeks.
 I received marvellous attention there.

 “I was there longer possibly because I live alone.
-My ability wasn’t there after the accident, plus the arthritis in knee I battled to get in and out of cars so I was more isolated.
+My ability wasn’t there after the accident plus the arthritis in my knee meant I battled to get in and out of cars so I was more isolated.

 “Hayley was the one that kicked it off as she suggested joining the health walks.
 This made me realise that anything is possible, that I could get back closely to my old self.